MicrosoftDocs/visualstudio-docs/docs/ide/step-2-create-a-random-addition-problem.md

 ### To continue or review

--   To go to the next tutorial step, see [Step 3: Add a Countdown Timer](../ide/step-3-add-a-countdown-timer.md).
+-   To go to the next tutorial step, see [Step 3: Add a countdown timer](../ide/step-3-add-a-countdown-timer.md).

--   To return to the previous tutorial step, see [Step 1: Create a Project and Add Labels to Your Form](../ide/step-1-create-a-project-and-add-labels-to-your-form.md).
+-   To return to the previous tutorial step, see [Step 1: Create a project and add labels to your form](../ide/step-1-create-a-project-and-add-labels-to-your-form.md).